benoitries/netlogo-to-messir/archive/messir-uci-compliance-rules-v4.md

-# MUCIM DSL — Messir Use-Case Instance Domain-Specific Language
+# LUCIM DSL — Messir Use-Case Instance Domain-Specific Language

 ## 1. Scope and Audience (Informative)

 ### 1.1 Background
 Messir is a model-driven methodology and family of domain-specific modeling languages (DSMLs) covering requirements, analysis, design, test, and validation phases.
 It builds on UML and OCL to provide precise, verifiable specifications of reactive systems.
 Messir emphasizes scenario-driven modeling (actors, system, events, constraints) and traceability from requirements to validation artifacts.
-Within this family, the MUCIM DSL captures single use-case instances as constrained UML Sequence Diagrams, enforcing a system-centered interaction discipline (Actor↔System only) and well-formedness rules suitable for automated validation and documentation.
+Within this family, the LUCIM DSL captures single use-case instances as constrained UML Sequence Diagrams, enforcing a system-centered interaction discipline (Actor↔System only) and well-formedness rules suitable for automated validation and documentation.

 ### 1.2 Purpose
-Define the MUCIM (Messir Use-Case Instance Model) DSL as a constrained subset of UML Sequence Diagrams for modeling system–actor interactions in reactive system scenarios.
+Define the LUCIM (Messir Use-Case Instance Model) DSL as a constrained subset of UML Sequence Diagrams for modeling system–actor interactions in reactive system scenarios.

 ### 1.3 Audience
-MUCIM modelers, business stakeholders, model validators, requirements engineers, and tool builders.
+LUCIM modelers, business stakeholders, model validators, requirements engineers, and tool builders.

 ### 1.4 In-Scope
 - Constrained UML Sequence Diagrams for single use-case instances